gwlucastrig/Tinfour/README.md

 **Notice**

-> Effective with software release 2.1 (June 2019), Tinfour has been included
+> Effective with software release 2.1 (June 2019), Tinfour includes
-> to include a "fat jar" with bundled dependencies that greatly simplifies
+> a "fat jar" with bundled dependencies that greatly simplifies
 > the execution of the demonstration TinfourViewer application.
 > See [Tinfour Execution](https://github.com/gwlucastrig/Tinfour/wiki/Tinfour-Execution-from-the-Command-Line) for more details.
 >